TAWilts/HODOR/README.md

 <img src="https://github.com/TAWilts/HODOR/blob/main/folderStructureMarkdown.png" height="400">
 > Recommended folder arrangement.
 Place the dataset inside the project.

+Download the tab delimited files at [https://doi.pangaea.de/10.1594/PANGAEA.980000](https://doi.pangaea.de/10.1594/PANGAEA.980000).
+In this files, the download links for the camera, sonar and abundancy data are given.
+You can either download the complete (sub-) datasets or single files.

 ## Explore and interact with the dataset using our starter tools:
 <!--